HealthInfographic2.png

 Reaching the Most Marginalized Groups

 Ensuring equity when delivering community-based nutrition programs requires targeting the most vulnerable and marginalized populations, including women, children and those in remote areas, to address disparities in access to nutrition services.
-Tailoring interventions to meet the specific needs of diverse communities helps overcome barriers and ensures that all individuals can achieve optimal nutrition and health outcomes.
+Tailoring interventions to meet the specific needs of diverse communities helps overcome obstacles and ensures that all individuals can achieve optimal nutrition and health outcomes.

 Active Community Engagement

 Mobilizing and training community health workers to regularly screen, identify and treat cases of acute malnutrition ensures early intervention and increases coverage of nutrition services, particularly in hard-to-reach areas.
-Results from a systematic review suggest that nutritional status of children in all studies improved and this was evidenced by increases in weight, height, mid-upper arm circumference and reduced morbidity.

 Promotion of Infant and Young Child Feeding (IYCF) Practices